2013

 ● 11-24-2013: Choice, or selection, is often lauded, as a virtue of capitalism.
 A moment’s reflection, however, will dispel the notion that choice is necessarily a virtue.
 Imagine that you have three cars to choose from.
 One is smooth, quiet, and comfortable, yet also reliable, gasoline-conserving, and inexpensive to operate and maintain; it’s generally perfect for your needs.
 The other two are loud, uncomfortable, unreliable gas-guzzlers.
 Now, if instead you had a hundred cars to choose from, but they were all like the latter two in the first scenario, except all in different color schemes, you would have a greater number of choices, but less satisfaction.

 ● Thursday, 11-28-2013, Thanksgiving Day: I have just today reached completion on two fronts.
 One, I’ve finally finished my self-study of Workers’ Compensation, which has occupied me over most of this year, and sporadically going back over the last decade.
 I’ve covered certain of the subject’s basics that I had set as a goal for myself.
 It took me far too long, and I think my knowledge and understanding of the topic remain rudimentary; but I’ve finished it.
 The next step is to seek greater employment in the field, the ultimate goal being to use my advertising and thus become independently wealthy.
 The other completion is of my piece “Eternal Recurrence.”
-I may still think of ways to improve it, but I’m very pleased with it as it now is.
+I may still think of ways to improve it, but I’m very pleased with it as it is now.
 When done (when I can no longer improve it), I’ll submit it to the LawProse people (Bryan A. Garner) as a writing sample, accepting their invitation (in a course I took through that organization).
 For both of these accomplishments I feel very thankful.

 ● 12-6-2013: In my writing, I prize elegance, even over eloquence.